spcl/serverless-benchmarks/docs/platforms.md

   | standard-2 | 1 | 6 GiB | 12 GB |
   | standard-3 | 2 | 8 GiB | 16 GB |
   | standard-4 | 4 | 12 GiB | 20 GB |
 - **Metrics Collection**: Uses response-based per-invocation metrics.
-Cloudflare does expose an Analytics engine, but it only provides aggregated metrics, no individual request metrics.
-Which is useless for our benchmarking purposes.
+During each function invocation, the worker handler measures performance metrics (CPU time, wall time, memory usage) and embeds them directly in the JSON response.
+SeBS extracts these metrics immediately from each response.
+When `download_metrics()` is called for postprocessing, it only aggregates the metrics that were already collected during invocations—no additional data is fetched from external services.
+This approach provides immediate per-invocation granularity without delays.
+Note that while Cloudflare does expose an Analytics Engine, it only provides aggregated metrics without individual request-level data, making it unsuitable for detailed benchmarking purposes.

 ### Storage Configuration